OmarYasserAli/crm-laravel/README.md

 I used spatie package to make roles and permitssions

-For Setup you need to :
+For Setup you need to :<br>
-        1 - Create a database with name "crm"  or you can change the env file  (i upload it because it is just local testing) 2 - run this command: php artisan migrate:fresh --seed --seeder=demo_seeder
+        1 - Create a database with name "crm"  or you can change the env file  (i upload it because it is just local testing)<br>
+        2 - run this command: php artisan migrate:fresh --seed --seeder=demo_seeder<br>

 </p>